 The study protocol has been approved by the Medical Ethics Research Center of Urmia University of Medical Sciences (Reference ID: IR.UMSU.REC.1402.298).
-All participants will be provided with full information of their part in the study and assured that their information will be kept strictly confidential.
+All participants will be provided with full information on their part in the study and assured that their information will be kept strictly confidential.
 All participants will be asked to complete a written informed consent form.
-This will provide a clear understanding that their participation is entirely voluntary, and they have a right to withdraw at any time during the study.
+This will provide a clear understanding that their participation is entirely voluntary, and they have the right to withdraw at any time during the study.

-The research population will comprise the full-time office workers who are working in health centers in Khoi city of Iran.
-To meet the inclusion criteria, recruitment will be from office workers who currently attending and working in the health centers and they have painful musculoskeletal complaint.
-Invitations for joining to the study will be through conveniently sampling method until the sample size be achieved to 100 office Workers.
+The research population will comprise fulltime office workers who are working in health centers in Khoi City, Iran.
+To meet the inclusion criteria, recruitment will be from office workers who currently attending and working in the health centers and have painful musculoskeletal complaints.
+Invitations for joining the study will be through a convenient sampling method until the sample size of 100 office Workers.
 The target population consisted of office workers aged 18 years or older who are currently employed in various governmental and private sectors in Khoi, Iran.
-The eligible office workers who will be satisfied to participate in the study will be recruited in the study.
-However, the office workers who will not complete the questionnaire completely will be excluded from the study.
-In this crosssectional study the data will be conducted through a self-administered questionnaire which consisted 20 questions.
+The eligible office workers who are willing to participate in the study will be recruited for the study.
+However, the office workers who will not complete questionnaire completely will be excluded from the study.
+In this cross-sectional study, the data will be collected through a self-administered questionnaire, which consists of 20 questions.
 This questionnaire has been developed based on previous research and validated for use in the Iranian context.

-This questionnaire includes three sections 1-Demographic questions including 13 questions about age, sex, marital status, educational level, job title, and years of working experience.
+This questionnaire includes three sections: 1-Demographic questions. including questions about age, sex, marital status, educational level, job title, and years of working experience.
 2- 4 questions regarding musculoskeletal pain including location of pain, duration of pain, severity of pain (rated on Visual Analog Scale (VAS) scale of 1 to 10), and history of treatment, 1-3 questions about stress levels for which participants will rate their stress levels on Perceived Stress Scale (PSS).
 The 10-item Perceived Stress Scale (PSS-10) is a widely used measure of perceived stress that has been validated in various populations.
 Each item is scored on a 5-point Likert scale from 1 (strongly disagree) to 5 (strongly agree).
-In the items of the PSS, participants are evaluated on their level of experience of stress symptoms over a specific period of time (usually the past month).
+In the items of the PSS, participants are evaluated on their level of experience of stress symptoms over a specific period (usually the past month).
 The total score of the PSS ranges from 16 to 80.
 Higher scores indicate a higher level of stress (25).
-Visual Analog Scale is a standard scale by which the pain severity will be rated on a line that numbered from zero to ten.
-Zero means no pain and ten means very severe pain.
-The Persian version of VAS was validated in previous study (26).
+Visual Analog Scale is a standard scale by which the pain severity will be rated on a line that is numbered from zero to ten.
+Zero means no pain, and ten means very severe pain.
+The Persian version of VAS was validated in a previous study (26).